 As fall approaches, pumpkins become a staple of the season.
 From pumpkin patches to pumpkin spice lattes, these orange gourds have become a symbol of autumn.
 But have you ever stopped to think about where they come from and why we love them so much?
 They are native to North America and have been around for thousands of years.
 Archaeologists have uncovered pumpkin seeds in Mexico dating back to 7000-5500 BC.
 Early settlers introduced it to Europe, and they quickly became popular.
-Today, pumpkins are enjoyed in a variety of ways, from being decorated for Halloween to being used in recipes.
+Today, people enjoy pumpkins in a variety of ways, from decorating them for Halloween to using them in recipes.

 Pumpkin Nutrition Facts and Calories Chart